Toluwalemi/alpha-bot-doc/README.md

 ```bash
 ngrok http 3003
 ```
+#### Section C: Testing

+* Set Up Ngrok: Start Ngrok as described in the Ngrok Installation section.
+Ensure your local server is accessible through the Ngrok public URL.

+* Configure GitHub Webhooks and create a Pull Request:

+   * With a Webhook added to our Github App,Create a Pull Request in the repository where the GitHub App is installed.
+The bot should automatically start the deployment process.

+* Verify Deployment:

+Check the PR thread for a comment from the bot with the deployment status and URL.
+Access the deployment using the provided URL to verify that the container is running.

+* Close the PR: Closing the PR should trigger the cleanup process, removing the Docker container and associated resources.

 ## Collaboration Guide

 We welcome contributions from the community to improve **Alpha-Bot**!
 Here's how you can get involved: